 Renovating a kitchen involves much more than replacing your kitchen cabinets, benchtop, and splashback.
-More often than not, it also involves replacing the existing flooring, amongst other things.
+More often than not, it also involves replacing the existing flooring, among other things.
 In fact, according to Houzz’s 2018 Australia Kitchen Trends Study, 66% of kitchen renovators chose to update their flooring last year.

 However, according to the study, the most popular flooring options with Australian homeowners are hardwood, tiles and engineered wood.
 Most homeowners who renovated their kitchens last year upgraded to one of these three types of flooring.

 Today, I thought I’d take this opportunity to tell you a little more about these three flooring options.
 So, continue reading this post as I discuss these three types of flooring.
 When you finish reading, you’ll know which flooring type to choose.